 - Reduces shedding by up to 90%.

-The DakPets grooming tool is perfect for short to medium coated GSD’s however and has a very friendly price point so you won’t break the bank.
-This tool is recommended by many pet groomers for ease of use and will help drastically cut down on the amount of hair in your home.
+The DakPets grooming tool is perfect for short to medium-coated GSDs, however, and has a very friendly price point, so you won’t break the bank.
+This tool is recommended by many pet groomers for ease of use and will help drastically reduce the amount of hair in your home.

 We love the budget-friendly price and the no-nonsense design of this de-shedding tool.
-Because it’s reasonably priced, it makes a perfect solution when being paired with a pin style brush to help keep your dog’s coat healthy and shed free.
+Because it’s reasonably priced, it makes a perfect solution when paired with a pin-style brush to help keep your dog’s coat healthy and shed-free.

 Safari Self Cleaning Slicker

 The Safari Self Cleaning slicker brush is a budget-friendly slicker brush.
 Its retractable pins make cleaning this brush extremely easy.
-The pins are made of durable stainless steel but are gentle enough to not irritate your dog’s skin during grooming sessions.
+The pins are durable stainless steel but gentle enough not to irritate your dog’s skin during grooming sessions.
 The handle has an ergonomically comfortable grip, which will help you withstand longer grooming sessions with ease.

 We’d recommend this slicker be doubled up with a pin brush for maximum effectiveness in keeping dog fur under control.
-With a lower price point, adding a pin brush will be more affordable than with other slicker brushes on this list.
+Adding a pin brush with a lower price point will be more affordable than with other slicker brushes on this list.